Vedbhanushali/SUPREME_DSA/3_Array/Assignment.md

 }
 ```

-## move all -ve no the left side of array
+## move all -ve number to left side of array

 1. sort
 2. dutch national flag approach 0,1 consider 0 as negative and 1 as positive

 ## find duplicate Number

-Q. nums n iszes containing n+1 integers in range [1,n] only one repeating number return repeated number
+Q. nums n sizes containing n+1 integers in range [1,n] only one repeating number return repeated number
 [1,3,4,2,2] answer - 2

 answer